Kriči

-The Kriči (Кричи, Kriçi) were an Albanian tribe that inhabited the region around the Tara river, roughly corresponding to the modern region of Mojkovac.
+The Kriči (Кричи, Kriçi) are a Montenegrin tribe that inhabited the region around the Tara river, roughly corresponding to the modern region of Mojkovac.
 Under similar names, the Kriči have been periodically mentioned in historical sources, geographical and ethnological literature.
 As other pre-Slavic tribes in the region, they eventually assimilated into the Serb ethnos.
 Some toponyms in Montenegro and surnames are derived from the name of this tribe.

 Etymology

 Vladimir Ćorović (1885–1941) and Tatomir Vukanović (1907–1997) argued that the name derived from Thracian krisio, or Illyrian krüsi, which according to the Albanian term kryeziu would mean "dark, dark-haired or swarthy people".
 Petar Skok noted that in Serbo-Croatian, kričiti and kriknuti means "shouting"; kričak means a "person who shouts".
 As such, Andrija Luburić and Mitar Pešikan presumed that the Kriči received their name from the Serbs because, supposedly, they "shouted" when they spoke.